NotQuiteAmish/aoc_scoreboard/README.md

 # Advent of Code Leaderboard Parser

 This is a program to parse the JSON given by the Advent of Code API for local leaderboards.

+Currently, the only feature is that it will print out the

 ## Installation

-`git clone git@github.com:NotQuiteAmish/aoc_scoreboard.git`
+`git clone git@github.com:NotQuiteAmish/aoc_scoreboard.git` \

 `pip install -r requirements.txt`

 ## Running the program